Update April 2022

 Invoices.
 Authors with approved funds should send the publisher’s invoice directly to email@example.com for payment.
 The Libraries will expedite payment (for up to the amount awarded) as quickly as possible.
 However, foreign publishers may take longer than U.S.-based publishers - see note below.

 APCs greater than $1,500.
 The maximum award for this fund is $1,500.
-For awards that only partially cover the full article processing charge, you will be asked to supply a Workday account number and the spend category to which the balance can be charged.
+For awards that only partially cover the full article processing charge, you will be asked to supply a Workday Program Code and Spend Category to which the balance can be charged.
 The library does not reimburse individual authors and UNLV does not allow partial payments to be made on invoices received.

 **Authors, please be aware that payment for domestic publishers takes a couple of weeks to process.
-As of early October 2019, invoices are taking an average of 20 days to be processed for payment.
+Invoices are taking 30 days to be processed for payment.
 This is from the time the invoice is received in the firstname.lastname@example.org email to the time the campus Accounts Payable office releases payment to the publisher.
-The longest wait has been 27 days and the shortest has been 13 days.

 Foreign publishers that are not already registered as an NSHE supplier will need to register.
 Additionally, UNLV purchasing will review all foreign invoices before they are paid.